GoogleCloudDataproc/initialization-actions/flink/README.md

 Flink and start a Flink session running on YARN.

 ## Using this initialization action
 To use this initialization action, you will likely need to configure a few settings in the initialization action.
-Specifically, you shoud modify the following variables to match your desired setup:
+Specifically, you should modify the following variables to match your desired setup:

 * `SCALA_VERSION` - The Scala version installed on the Cloud Dataproc cluster
 * `HADOOP_VERSION` - The Hadoop version installed on the Cloud Dataproc cluster